 Question

-You state that adaptive interventions are protocolized, but then you stated that clinical judgment can be part of an adaptive intervention.
-How can this be?
+If adaptive interventions are protocolized, how can clinical judgement be part of an adaptive intervention?

 Answer